Early life and career of Abraham Lincoln: Partnerships with Stuart and Logan

+Lincoln was admitted to the Illinois bar on September 9, 1836.
 In 1837, from the start of the law partnership with Stuart, Lincoln handled most of the firms clients, while Stuart was primarily concerned with politics and election to the United States House of Representatives.
 The law practice had as many clients as it could handle.
 Most fees were five dollars, with the common fee ranging between two and a half dollars and ten dollars.
 Lincoln quickly realized that he was equal in ability and effectiveness to most other attorneys, whether they were self-taught like Lincoln or had studied with a more experienced lawyer.
 Following Stuart's elected to Congress in November 1839, Lincoln ran the practice on his own.
-Lincoln, like Stuart, considered his legal career as simply a catalyst to his political ambitions.
+Lincoln, like Stuart, considered his legal career as simply a catalyst for his political ambitions.

 By 1840 Lincoln was drawing $1,000 annually from the law practice, along with his salary as a legislator.
 However, when Stuart was reelected to Congress, Lincoln was no longer content to carry the entire load.
 In April 1841 he entered into a new partnership with Stephen T. Logan.
 Logan was nine years older than Lincoln, the leading attorney in Sangamon County, and a former attorney in Kentucky before he moved to Illinois.
 Logan saw Lincoln as a complement to his practice, recognizing that Lincoln's effectiveness with juries was superior to his own in that area.
 Once again, clients were plentiful for the firm, although Lincoln received one-third of the firm's proceeds rather than the even split he had enjoyed with Stuart.